 Requirements: Attendance is required, three missed classes result in an incomplete for the course.
-Course mark will be calculated after final test on seminar material, required films and readings.
+Course mark will be calculated on the basis of the written assignment and exam conversation.
+Student who excel through attendance, preparatory work and in-class discussions will be offered a grade automatically.